jimthoburn/picture-gallery/README.markdown

             3.jpg
 ```

-You may also want to delete the example albums, and the LICENSE file:
+You may also want to delete the example pictures, and the LICENSE file:

 ```
-japan
+_pictures/
     LICENSE
     northern-lights
     secret-recipes
     wildflowers
 ```

 _You can also make [groups of albums](#group-albums)._